 Tailor Each Application to the Role

 Vary your keywords based on the job.
 If a company wants digital marketing expertise, include terms that relate to it.
-This detail can prevent an instant ‘application rejected’ verdict.
+This alignment can prevent automated application rejection during ATS screening.

 Use Clear and Direct Language